BIBLE PASSAGE:

 a chance to get together very often, we still have a strong friendship.

-It is special whenever a friendship can transcend time and distance!
+whenever a friendship like ours can transcend time and distance, and

 How would you feel if you had a close friend who you enjoyed spending

-time with, and nothing would ever cause a break in that friendship?
+time with, and you knew that nothing would ever cause a break in your

-Rather than experiencing a decline in the closeness with your friend,
+friendship?
+Rather than experiencing a decline in the closeness with your

-you could enjoy the growth of your friendship each and every day.
+friend, you would enjoy the growth of your friendship every day.

 Jesus will be with us when the sun is shining and when the storm